blender/blender/doc/python_api/rst/info_gotcha.rst

 Undo/Redo
 ---------

-Undo invalidates all :class:`bpy.types.ID` instances (Object, Scene, Mesh, Light, etc.).
+For safety, you should assume that undo and redo always invalidates all :class:`bpy.types.ID` instances (Object, Scene, Mesh, Light, etc.), as weel obviously as all of their sub-data.

 This example shows how you can tell undo changes the memory locations: